JohnLiTangshan/demo-employee-server/README.md

 * An input `Parameter` that specifies to which environment we are going to be deploying to
 * A `Condition` that based on the parameter above determines if this is a deployment to production or not.
 This is needed as different resources and configurations will be used based on the environment.
 * `Global` section to define those parameters that are common to multiple resources in the template.
-* Lambda function called `PutBookFunction` which is responsible for taking messages off the queue and storing them into DynamoDB.
+* Lambda function called `EmployeeFunction` which is responsible for CRUD employee data with DynamoDB table.
 This component is the core of the application and hence, it is formed by the following configuration:
-  * IAM Policies so it can receive messages from SQS and write them into DynamoDB table.
+  * IAM Policies so it can read / write data into DynamoDB table.
   * For staging, new versions are deployed to an alias named after the environment with a bluen/green approach.
   * For production, we use a more conservative approach that allows us to gradually shift traffic towards the new version.
 During the time this deployment lasts, a CloudWatch alarm (`AliasErrorMetricGreaterThanZeroAlarm`) is monitored so in case it throws errors, a rollback to the previous version is performed.
   * Lastly, deployments to both environments perform a check (or smoke test) for the new version before shifting traffic to it through a lambda function (`PreTrafficCheckFunction`).
 If it fails, traffic is not routed to the new version and deployment is considered failed.
-* Aforementioned DynamoDB table: `Books`.
+* Aforementioned DynamoDB table: `employees`.

 ## Using SAM to deploy the app